mearley24/ai-inventory-app/README.md

 - **Starred/Favorite flag** (for everyday items)
 - Creation and update timestamps

-## AI-Powered Invoice Upload ⭐ NEW!
+## AI-Powered Invoice Upload & Folder System ⭐ NEW!

-Automatically populate inventory from invoice photos using GPT-4o Vision:
+Automatically populate inventory from invoice photos and PDFs with two convenient methods:

+### Method 1: Individual Invoice Upload

 **How it Works:**
 1. Tap the "Invoice" button in the Inventory screen
+2. Choose:
-2. Take a photo of an invoice or select from your library
+   - Take a photo with camera
+   - Select from photo library
+   - Upload a PDF or image file
 3. AI parses the invoice and extracts all line items with:
    - Product descriptions
    - Quantities